 If you’re like me, then you don’t like to waste anything.
-So when I empty essential oil bottles I instantly start thinking of what I can do with that empty little bottle!
+So when I go through an entire glass bottle of oil (which happens often) I instantly start thinking of what I can do with that empty little bottle!
 Here are 7 Ways to Reuse Essential Oils Bottles.

 But, first, we need to wash them:

 How to Wash Empty Essential Oil Bottles (+ How to Easily Remove the Label)

 Before you reuse your essential oil bottles for a new purpose, make sure to clean them out.
 I was so surprised the first time I washed one of my bottles to find that the label comes off very easily.
 Here are the steps I use to wash the bottles: